ScienceArtMagic/BOB/README.md

 This byte output is then passed back to BAE to construct new vectors, potentially prefilling multiple continuation vectors per next pass (TODO).

-### SISTERS (SImple Special Token Embeddings are Really Small)
+### SiSTERS (Simple Special Token Embeddings are Really Small)

-BOB and his friends make their own substitute "tokens"/"embeddings," but his SISTERS help with the real deal on special occasions.
+BOB and his friends make their own substitute "tokens"/"embeddings," but his SiSTERS help with the real deal on special occasions.

 No quotes here.
 Special tokens are still tokens/embeddings just as they are in fully tokenized models, but only in place of (by default/for the time being) 30 of the first 32 UTF-8 codepoints; `\t`/`b\x09` (`9` base-10), a.k.a. "tab" and `\n`/`b\x0a` (`10` base-10) a.k.a. "linefeed"/"newline" are combined with other printable characters (you'll have to handle conversion to Windows formatting yourself, if you need carriage returns).
 All other codepoints from `b\x00` (`0` base-10) to `b\x31` (`31` base-10) are stored in a `vocab.json`/`tokenizer.json` just like you would expect from a tokenized Hugging Face Transformers-compatible model.
 Due to the nature of special tokens (and the tiny size of a `hidden_dim * 30` embedding matrix), leaving their representations trainable, and the full `hidden_dim`, makes sense.